terminaldweller/mutator/bruiser/README.md

 ./bruiser ../test/bruisertest/test.cpp

 ```

+or if you're lazy like me just run the shellscript `run.sh` in bruiser's directory.<br/>

 After that you can just run your commands.<br/>
 To run you commands from a lua file, you can just use `dofile()` to call your script.
 Bruiser has an embedded lua interpreter with the bruiser functions registered in it, so you do have full access to all lua libraries and functionalities plus the added bruiser functionality.<br/>